great-expectations/great_expectations/docs/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_pandas_datasource.md

   <TabItem value="inferred">

-In an Inferred Asset Data Connector for filesystem data, a regular expression is used to group the files into batches for a Data Asset.
+In an Inferred Asset Data Connector for filesystem data, a regular expression is used to group the files into Batches for a Data Asset.
 This is done with the value we will define for the Data Connector's `default_regex` key.
 The value for this key will consist of a dictionary that contains two values:
 - `pattern`: This is the regex pattern that will define your Data Asset's potential Batch or Batches.
 - `group_names`: This is a list of names that correspond to the groups you defined in `pattern`'s regular expression.

-The `pattern` in `default_regex` will be matched against the files in your `base_directory`, and everything that matches against the first group in your regex will become a batch in a Data Asset that possesses the name of the matching text.
+The `pattern` in `default_regex` will be matched against the files in your `base_directory`, and everything that matches against the first group in your regex will become a Batch in a Data Asset that possesses the name of the matching text.
 Any files that have a matching string for the first group will become Batches in the same Data Asset.

 This means that when configuring your Data Connector's regular expression, you have the option to design it so that the Data Connector is only capable of returning a single Batch per Data Asset, or so that it is capable of returning multiple Batches grouped into individual Data Assets.
 Each type of configuration is useful in certain cases, so we will provide examples of both.